Childrens Gardening tips

-For a childs garden choose a sheltered, sunny, level spot with good soil.
-Clearly mark the boundaries which there garden is.
+For a child's garden choose a sheltered, sunny, level spot with good soil.
+Clearly mark the boundaries where their garden is.
 For young children - dig over the soil over, enrich, weed and level the soil in advance before handing it over.
 If there isn't any suitable open ground perhaps provide a large tub, wheelbarrow, sink-garden or window-box instead.

 Plants for children to try

-Seeds for All the plants mentioned above and many more can be found at our seed store from 99p a pack.
+Seeds for All the plants mentioned above and many more can be found at our seed store.

 For young children tools can come from items around the home :

 - An old dessert spoon and baby fork is suitable for a pretend fork and spade.

 - A washing up liquid bottle with some extra holes can become a watering can